 Campers can set up for the night at the White Spar Campground on the edge of town along State Route 89.

 One of the town's cultural attractions is the Sharlot Hall Museum.
 It includes Arizona's original Governor's Mansion, other historic homes and displays on frontier Arizona.
+Phippen Museum, north of town on SR 89, features Western art.
 Yavapai College and the Elks Theater attract a steady lineup of entertainment for Prescottonians.